pcubedp/pcubedp/README.md

 I enjoy building just as much as breaking things down to understand how they work.

-My journey into development began on a dual-boot setup, building games in Roblox Studio using Lua along with distro hopping and ricing dope looking desktop environments.
+My journey into development began on a dual-boot setup, building scripts, distro hopping and ricing dope looking desktop environments.

 I'm especially drawn to DevOps and Backend, and lately exploring cloud-native tools out there.